mulle-sde/mulle-sde.github.io/index.md

 # MulleSDE

-MulleSDE is an IDE for the commandline.
+MulleSDE is an IDE and package (dependenc) manager for the commandline.
 There are no graphical components.
 Amongst a few other things it

-* provides a per-project build and dependency environment
+* provides a per-project environment
 * fetches remote files and place them anywhere in your project tree
-* fetches dependencies (archives and git repositories) and builds them locally
+* fetches and builds dependencies (archives and git repositories) recursively and installs them locally to the project
-* does recursive dependency management
 * creates source files from templates
 * transforms file-system structure into project files
 * interfaces with various build systems
-* parallelizes C project builds
+* parallelizes cmake project builds
 * loads build instructions for third party dependencies from github
-* its scriptable and extensible by design
+* its scriptable and extensible

 <script id="asciicast-223917"
         src="https://asciinema.org/a/223917.js"